Samuel04-png/loansage/FIRESTORE_RULES_COVERAGE.md

 ## ✅ All Firestore Collections Covered

-This document confirms that all Firestore collections used in the LoanSage application are properly covered by the security rules.
+This document confirms that all Firestore collections used in the TengaLoans application are properly covered by the security rules.

 ### Top-Level Collections